LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 Authenticating Users
 ====================

-The ``auth_…`` methods are used by web apps to execute simple security checks.
-The checks acquire the username, password and realm information from the current web request and, therefore, require that a request be active.
+Web apps use the ``auth_…`` methods to execute simple security checks.
+The checks acquire the username, password, and realm information from the current web request and, therefore, require that a request be active.
 In all cases, if the check fails or if no username and password are provided, then the auth methods will generate an "HTTP 401 Unauthorized" response with a